Your rights matter to our attorneys

 - Employee requests long-term medical leave

-Although these actions are perfectly legal exercises of workers' rights, some employees break the law and retaliate.
+Although these actions are legally protected exercises of workers’ rights, some employees break the law and retaliate.
 Some of the ways employers retaliate against such actions include:

 - Firing employee